Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-Variational autoencoders (VAE) \cite{kusner2017grammar}, another type of AE-based algorithm, come into the picture to address the issue of the non-regularized latent space seen in vanilla AE.
-VAE maps the inputs to \b{a} distribution \b{in the latent space} rather than vectors as \b{was done by the} vanilla AE.
-This means instead of learning a single encoding for each input, VAE learns a distribution for the input data.
-VAE imposes a constraint \b{by which the latent space has a normal distribution}\s{to force the latent space to be a normal distribution}; this constraint guarantees that the latent space is regularized.
-With such a distribution, VAE allows to representation of the input with some degree of uncertainty, i.e., a more generalized data representation is learned.
+The main challenge of this vanilla AE framework is the non-regularized latent space i.e., no specific constraints are imposed on the latent space during training.
+Hence, the reconstruction process is done by sampling the data points from the non-regularized latent space.
+This could limit the model's ability to reconstruct valid inputs in the test phase since AE may simply memorize to perfectly reconstruct the input data during training.
+Variational autoencoders (VAE) \cite{kusner2017grammar} come into the picture to address this issue.
+VAE maps the inputs to a distribution in the latent space rather than vectors as done by the vanilla AE.
+This means instead of learning a single encoding for each input, VAE learns a distribution for the data.
+VAE imposes a constraint by which the latent space has a normal distribution; this constraint guarantees that the latent space is regularized.
+With such a distribution, VAE allows to represent the input with some degree of uncertainty, i.e., a more generalized data representation is learned.

-Recognizing the potential of VAE, many studies have recently developed VAE-based models to improve G-TSAD performance.
-GReLeN \cite{zhang22grelen} integrates VAE and a Graph Neural Network (GNN) with a graph dependence structure learning for anomaly detection in multivariate time-series signals.
-Specifically, the latent space in VAE serves as the module for feature extraction, while GNN with the graph learning strategy captures the between-sensor dependency.
-Each sensor is then assigned an anomaly score based on \b{the} reconstruction \b{accuracy}. \t{GreLeN addresses the importance of learning the inter-variable dependency between sensors by its graph-based module, as well as the \g{intra-variable} dependency learned implicitly by its VAE.}
+Recognizing the potential of VAE, many algorithms have been developed to improve G-TSAD performance.
+GReLeN \cite{zhang22grelen} integrates VAE and a Graph Neural Network (GNN) with a graph structure learning for AD in multivariate time-series signals, collected from the server and water systems.
+Specifically, the latent space in VAE serves as the module for feature extraction, while GNN with the self-attention mechanism \cite{vaswani2017attention}, which assigns the attention weights to the edge weights in the graph, captures the between-sensor dependency.
+Each sensor (node) is then assigned an anomaly score based on the reconstruction error.
+GreLeN addresses the importance of learning the inter-variable dependency between sensors by its graph-based module, as well as the intra-variable dependency learned implicitly by its VAE.